wehr-to/sigma-rule-lab/README.md

 # Sigma Rule Lab 🧪

-Welcome to the Sigma Rule Lab — a structured repo for learning how to write, test, and simulate Sigma rules like a modern blue teamer or security engineer.
+Welcome to the Sigma Rule Lab, a structured repo for learning how to write, test, and simulate Sigma rules like a modern blue teamer or security engineer.

 ## 🔎 What is Sigma?